Appropriate Body service for the induction of Early Career Teachers (ECT)

 - example forms to help appropriate bodies ensure early career teachers are receiving their statutory entitlements

-Appropriate bodies will have a role in checking that early career teachers are receiving a programme of support and training based on the ECF.
+Appropriate bodies will have a role in checking those early career teachers are receiving a programme of support and training based on the ECF.
 This will be alongside their current role ensuring that new teachers receive their statutory entitlements and are fairly and consistently assessed.

 Schools who choose to deliver their own induction programmes, whether using Department for Education (DfE) accredited materials or the ECF itself, will need to provide information to their appropriate body to demonstrate that their programme fulfils statutory requirements.
 Schools should contact their appropriate body for further details of what will be required in the summer term.
-This will not be required of schools who use a provider-led programme (Full Induction Programme (FIP)).
+This will not be required of schools that use a provider-led programme (Full Induction Programme (FIP)).

 What’s new in the Statutory Guidance from September 2021